Mobility and weather — seasonal challenges and solutions

 Beyond footwear, your parent needs to know the difference between necessary caution and excessive caution.
 They should walk more slowly on icy surfaces.
 They should use a cane or walking stick if they have one.
 They should walk on salted or sanded surfaces when available.
 But they should still walk.
 The alternative, winter confinement, creates its own health costs.

 Home access matters too.
-Your parent's driveway or sidewalk leading to their home needs to be cleared and treated.
+Your parent's driveway or sidewalk needs to be cleared and treated.
 This might mean hiring someone to shovel and salt.
 It might mean asking neighbors to help.
 It might mean investing in a snow blower if your parent can handle one safely.
 The point is that getting in and out of the home shouldn't be impossible.
 If it is, your parent is trapped.

 Summer: Heat, Dehydration, and Energy Loss